 Medium - 5/10

 Buying a good mattress for your teen doesn’t have to break the bank.
-The Brooklyn Bowery mattress costs a fraction of the price of comparable mattresses, so it makes a perfect budget mattress for teens who will soon be leaving the nest.
+The Brooklyn Bowery mattress costs a fraction of the price of comparable mattresses (less than $500 for a twin size mattress) so it makes a perfect budget mattress for teens who will soon be leaving the nest.

 Brooklyn Bowery is medium-firm; the perfect compromise for all sleep positions.
 The soft top is great for side sleepers because it hugs the body’s curves.
 It’s firm enough for back and stomach sleepers because it offers good spinal alignment.